Wildwood Subdivision: Baldwin to Owensboro

 The Wildwood Subdivision from Baldwin to Waldo was built in 1859 by the Florida Railroad, which historically ran from Fernandina Beach to Cedar Key (which was the first cross-state railroad route in Florida).
 From Waldo south to Ocala the line was originally part of the Peninsula Railroad and from Ocala south to Lacoochee (at a point previously known as Owensboro Junction) it was part of the Tropical Florida Railroad.
 All three of these railroads would be merged into the Florida Central and Peninsular Railroad, which would be bought by the Seaboard Air Line Railroad in 1903.
 The line became the Seaboard's main line.
+Early on, the Seaboard Air Line began classifying their lines as subdivisions (or "sub-divisions" as it was originally spelled on their employee timetables).
+Initially, the Wildwood Subdivision name was applied to the main line between Wildwood and Tampa, while the segment from Baldwin to Wildwood was designated as the Baldwin Subdivision.
+By 1927, the Wildwood Subdivision name was retired and the main line from Wildwood to Coleman was renamed the Miami Subdivision (which continued down the Seaboard's branch line from Coleman to Miami, which was complete in 1927).
+The remaining main line from Coleman to Tampa was then known as the Tampa Subdivision (which also included a branch line to St. Petersburg).

 Baldwin Yard was the Seaboard Air Line's primary classification yard for the Jacksonville area.
 Wildwood Yard was historically a busy classification yard in the days of the Seaboard Air Line Railroad.
-From the 1920s to the 1980s, the yard was significant since the Seaboard's division points to Tampa, Orlando, and Miami were located just to the south.
-Trains to Orlando previously turned on to the Seaboard's Orlando Subdivision just south of the yard (the wye at the south end of the yard is all that remains of that connection).
-Trains to Miami ran down the Seaboard's Miami Subdivision, which branched off the main line in Coleman, located 5 miles south of Wildwood.
+From the 1920s to the 1980s, the yard was significant since the Seaboard's routes to Tampa, Orlando, and Miami diverged just to the south of the yard.
+Trains to Orlando previously turned on to the Seaboard's Orlando Subdivision just south of the yard (the north leg of the wye at the south end of the yard is all that remains of that connection).
+The Seaboard's Miami Subdivision diverged off the main line in Coleman, located 5 miles south of Wildwood.
 Trains to Tampa continued down the main line.
 Wildwood station still stands and is co-located in the yard, though passenger service has long been discontinued.
 In 2013, new double-tracked main lines were built to bypass the yard.
 The station's platforms were removed to accommodate this expansion.

-For much of the Seaboard Air Line era, the line was designated from Jacksonville and Baldwin to Wildwood as the Baldwin Subdivision.
-From Wildwood to Coleman, it was part of the Miami Subdivision, which continued down the now-abandoned branch from Coleman to Auburndale and to the Miami area.
-From Coleman south, the Seaboard main line was designated as the Tampa Subdivision.